bioinfologics/w2rap/README.md

 * Recovers gaps from the contigging stage: SOAPdenovo converts gaps (Ns) in contigs to Cs and Gs in scaffolds so we need to convert these back to Ns.
 * Collapses repeats surrounding gaps: In some cases, SOAPdenovo generates repeated sequence around gaps which can be collapsed.
 Gaps are generally around 200bp and the sequence each side of the gap is identical.

 The script `SOAP_post_process.py` requires three input files generated in the scaffolding step `yeast.contigPosInscaff`, `yeast.scafSeq`, `yeast.contig` and writes the post-processed scaffolds to a new FASTA file.
-In the following example the post-processed scaffolds are written to `yeast_scf_post_process.fa` and this file should be used in subsequent steps.
+In the following example the post-processed scaffolds are written to `yeast_scf_final.fa` and this file should be used in subsequent steps.

 ```
-python SOAP_post_process.py yeast.contigPosInscaff yeast.scafSeq yeast.contig yeast_scf_post_process.fa
+python SOAP_post_process.py yeast.contigPosInscaff yeast.scafSeq yeast.contig yeast_scf_final.fa

 ```